LOOSE-LIPS/loose-lips-2.0/src/routes/blog/niluefer-yanya-at-earth-hackney-090419/index.md

 banner:
   - imported/niluefer-yanya-at-earth-hackney-090419/image804.jpeg
 description: >-
-  Reading Nil&uuml;fer&rsquo;s&nbsp;Loud &amp; Quiet cover feature, it was hard to imagine what her music would sound like.
-She&rsquo;s supported Interpol, sports riffs that wouldn&rsquo;t sound out of place in a Hard-fi record, but also has a &lsquo;signature crisp jazzy guitar sound&rsquo;.
+  Reading Nil&uuml;fer;s;Loud &amp; Quiet cover feature, it was hard to imagine what her music would sound like.
+She;s supported Interpol, sports riffs that wouldn;t sound out of place in a Hard-fi record, but also has a &lsquo;signature crisp jazzy guitar sound;.
 How do you make room for jazzy crispness at the NME/Radio 1 stage?
 And [...]Read More...
 published: true
 tags: event-review
 featured: false